 You may feel like staying in bed all day if you have a hangover, but fresh air is one of the best natural remedies out there, and best of all, it doesn't cost a penny.
 A brisk walk in your local park or a trip to the shop could be all you need to shake off the symptoms of your hangover and start feeling 'normal' again.

 If you are feeling nauseous, food is probably the last thing on your mind, but if you can eat a good meal, you'll soon start to feel better.
 If you cannot face a full English breakfast, try a piece of bread or perhaps a bowl of vegetable based soup that will restore your vitamin and mineral levels.

 This one may sound a little extreme, especially if you are feeling sensitive, but light exercise such a bike ride or swim at your local baths will help blow the cobwebs away.

 Drinking more alcohol to make you feel better in the short term but it is a very dangerous route to take.
 Your body needs time to flush out the remaining alcohol in your system, and topping up could cause all kinds of tissue damage.
 Avoid the 'hair of the dog' at all costs, and leave it at least 48 hours until you consume any more alcohol.

 Packed with potassium, Bananas are the perfect hangover food for those with sensitive stomachs.
 If you cannot face a whole banana, trying blending one with honey and milk to create a delicious smoothie.

 Take a Bath

-A good soak in a long hot bath can ease the symptoms of hangover and help draw out the toxins that have built up in your body.
+A good long soak in a hot bath can ease the symptoms of a hangover and help draw out the toxins that have built up in your body.
 Add a few drops of lavender or peppermint essential oils and let them soothe your pains.